bergesinstitute/graf-method/book-5-unit-8.md

 *by* en inglés).
 Siempre usamos el verbo *ser* + participio.
 El participio debe concordar con el sujeto en género y en número.

+💂 In passive constructions, the object becomes the subject, and the subject becomes what is called the *agent.*
+This agent is always introduced by the preposition *por* (equivalent to *by* in English).
+We always use the verb *ser* + participle.
+The participle must agree with the subject in gender and number.

 *Juan come una manzana.
 Una manzana es comida por Juan.*
 (Juan eats an apple.
 An apple is eaten by Juan.)